About

 • treat disorders and conditions of the nervous, muscular and skeletal systems with a variety of treatment options, including manual therapy, massage, exercise recommendations, and posture correction

-• provide advice and counselling on matters related to the condition of the spine or other joints of the body, muscles and the nervous system
+• provide advice and counselling on matters related to the condition of the spine and other joints, muscles, and the nervous system

 • are permitted to take and read X-rays when they are clinically necessary to assist in diagnosis